grinnell-cs/csc151-dh/_eboards/eboard30-1.md

     * It definitely made grading even more of a chore.
 * I did not finish grading SoLA 3 over the weekend.
 I should finish today or tomorrow.
+* Section 3 is losing the "fill out surveys" competition.

 ### Reminders